-- Given the scale of the proposed transaction, the acquisition, merger or spin-off is not consistent with the long-terminterests of the majority of the company's stakeholders. - The "fairness opinion" was not done in compliance with the principles of best practice. - The information available is not sufficient to make an informed decision. - d.
-The legislation and the corporate governance standards of the new place of incorporation significantly deteriorate the rights of the shareholders and other stakeholders. - e.
-The governance of the new entity is clearly worse than before. - f.
-The merger/acquisition does not respect international standards in respect of human and labour rights and/or the environment.
+- a.
+Given the scale of the proposed transaction, the acquisition, merger or spin-off is not consistent with the long-term interests of the majority of the company's stakeholders. - b.
+The "fairness opinion" regarding the transaction, in particular the due diligence and the valuation of the company is not sufficient to make an informed decision. - c.
+The legislation and the corporate governance standards of the new place of incorporation significantly deteriorate the rights of the shareholders and other stakeholders. - d.
+The governance of the new company is clearly worse than before. - e.
+The new company's practices (or products) do not comply with international standards in respect of human and labour rights or the environment.

-Amendments to the Articles of Association
+7. Amendments to the Articles of Association